Monkeyboyandpandamix/guardiapasszip-main/README.md

 3. The extension sends the selected text to the local `/api/tts/elevenlabs` endpoint and plays generated audio in-page

 Notes:
-- Selection text is capped to 2000 chars per request for latency and reliability.
+- Selection text is capped for reliability (currently ~1200 chars per request).
 - Configure `ELEVENLABS_API_KEY` in `.env` (or Replit Secrets) before using this feature.
+- If direct audio playback fails, GuardiaPass falls back to browser speech synthesis.

+### Extension Troubleshooting

+If the popup appears empty or autofill/read-aloud changes do not show up:

+1. Reload the extension in `chrome://extensions`.
+2. Keep the dashboard tab open and unlocked once.
+3. Re-open the popup (it requests a vault snapshot sync when cache is empty).

 ---